I think you’ll agree with me when I say:

 3. You are going to spend this time becoming the best version of yourself mentally and physically, I don’t care how many books you’ll have to read.

-4. Realize that no matter how effective the no contact rule, it won’t be enough to get your ex back for good (I won’t lie to you).
+4. Realize that no matter how effective the no contact rule is, it won’t be enough to get your ex back for good (I won’t lie to you).

-The no contact rule is actually a way to protect you from further pain, sorrow and disappointment and for me it has worked.
+The no contact rule is a way to protect you from further pain, sorrow, and disappointment and for me, it has worked.

 60 days after our breakup we were back together and planning our wedding in a few months.